bytedance/Elkeid/elkeidup/deploy_hub.md

 chmod a+x /root/.elkeidup/elkeidup
 ```
 ### 3、Generate and modify config.yaml
-If it is not a standalone deployment, please refer to the deployment resource manual to modify config.yaml
+If it is not a standalone deployment, please refer to the [deployment resource manual](./configuration.md) to modify config.yaml
-ip为本机非 `127.0.0.1` ip，若不为单机部署，请参考[部署资源手册](./configuration-zh_CN.md)修改config.yaml

 ```
 cd /root/.elkeidup
-## 生成hub only 配置
+## Generate hub only configurations
 ./elkeidup init --host {ip} --hub_only mv config_example.yaml config.yaml
 ```

-### 4、部署
+### 4、Deployment
 ```
 cd /root/.elkeidup

-# 命令为交互式
+# Command is interactive
 ./elkeidup deploy --hub_only

 ## status